| | Because in our 12 months in government we set an

 keep the political system in their hands and politicians under their

+control.
 It is now well accepted that unlike the coup of 14 May,

 1987, the May 19 insurrection lacked popular support.
 The racial riot of